AdamFatherOfCreator/IDK/README.md

 game:GetService("Players").PlayerAdded:Connect(function(r)
     for _, v in pairs(Pedo) do
         if r.UserId == v then
-            game:GetService("Players").LocalPlayer:Kick("Admin has joined the server")
+            game:GetService("Players").LocalPlayer:Kick("Admin or Staff has joined the server") end
-        end
     end
 end)